Smooth Surfaces via Nets of Geodesics: Method Summary

 We then input the curvature we found and the cell's contour to a solver that solves for a function that its graph is a surface with the specified curvature and specified trace.
 We regard the curvature as given in Cartesian coordinates.

-We then apply a discrete Laplace-Beltrami operator with regards to the computed cell's surface on the coordinates projection functions $\pi_x$ and $\pi_y$.
+We then apply a discrete Laplace-Beltrami operator with regards to the computed cell's surface on the coordinates projection functions $\pi_x$ and $\pi_y$ (projecting to the chosen affine plane).
 If the application of the operator on the two functions, yields uniformly close to zero values, then we are done.
-If this is not the case, we split the cell into two cells.
-This is done by finding a geodesic on the computed surface (running from two maximal distance points on the original cell's contour, for example), which together with the original contour defines two new contours.
-We discard the original surface (or just the "bad half" of it) and compute new approximately optimal surfaces for the new contours.
+If not, one suggestion is to do the following: we split the cell into two cells.
+This is done by finding a geodesic on the computed surface (running from two points chosen by a clever heuristic on the original cell's contour, for example), which together with the original contour defines two new contours.
+We discard the original surface and compute new approximately optimal surfaces for the new contours.